-Lastly, philly.com also recommends that all children get a baseline lipid panel or get their cholesterol level checked by the age of 10.
-And if there’s a family history of such things as high blood pressure or cholesterol, or if the child has diabetes or has (or has had) cancer it should be done sooner.
+Philly.com also recommends that all children get a baseline lipid panel or get their cholesterol level checked by the age of 10.
+If there’s a family history of such things as high blood pressure or cholesterol, or if the child has diabetes or has (or has had) cancer it should be done sooner.

-Keeping our kid’s hearts healthy is something we can do from a very young age, and instilling good health habits can keep those hearts beating for a good long time.
+Keeping our kid’s hearts healthy is something we can do from a very young age.
+Instilling good health habits can keep those hearts beating for a good long time.

 Written by: Sharan Kaur, Rust Built, Marketing ServicesSharing is Caring!